Klaudioz/klaudioz.eth/content/projects/venausa.md

 twitter: klaudioz
 ---

-This is my first experience as a solopreneur.
-I've worked very hard in this project about 3 months.
+Venausa.net is my first experience as a solopreneur.
+I've worked very hard on this project for about three months, and I'll keeping this platform for years because it's a long-term project.
+This project is based on my experience of moving to the US and multiplied my salary in one year, changing my life quality by a 100%.

-I've to do everything by my own including:
+I've to do everything on my own, including:

 - Record the videos.
-- Managing social network content: Twitter, Facebook and my bet niche, LinkedIn.
+- Managing social network content: Twitter, Facebook, and my bet niche, LinkedIn.
 - Do webinars.
 - Managing a created community in circle.so.
 - Set analytics with Plausible